30 Movies Like Leave No Trace (2018)

 Staff & contributors

 Chasing the feel of watching Leave No Trace ?
-Here are the movies we recommend you watch after Leave No Trace (2018).
+Here are the movies we recommend you watch right after.

 Leave No Trace is the amazing new movie from the director of Winter's Bone, Debra Granik.
 It's the story of a father and his daughter who live completely off the grid in a national park in Portland, and their quiet quest to not be separated and remain off the grid.
 It's not the sensational, tear-jerker story that you'd expect something with this premise to be.
 Rather, and like Winter's Bone, it chooses a humane and realistic approach to the subject matter.
 The decision to live outside society is almost irrelevant to this movie.
 More so, its inevitability for certain people with certain mindsets is what is interesting.
 A stunningly quiet movie, really well-acted too.